Garyljackson/garyjackson.dev/hugo/content/posts/realtime-planning-poker-blazor-signalr/index.md

 How do we maintain state across various components?

-As far as I can tell there are essentially two options.
+As far as I can tell there are essentially three options.
 1. Explicitly expose a paramater in each component, and manually plumb the data.
 2. Use cascading parameters - In this case, Blazor automatically exposes the data to sub-components automatically.
 3. Use dependency injection to create something to manage state for you.